backstage/backstage/.changeset/great-squids-deliver.md

 '@backstage/integration': patch
 ---

-Allow file extension .yml to be ingested in gitlab processor
+Allow file extension `.yml` to be ingested in GitLab processor